brownplt/B2T2/ExamplePrograms.md

 ## pHackingHomogeneous

 Inspired by [XKCD](https://xkcd.com/882/), this example program investigates the association between getting acne and consuming jelly beans of a particular color.
 The processed table, `jellyAnon`, is homogeneous because all of its columns contain boolean values.
 It is interesting to compare this program with the next example, pHackingHeterogeneous, which processes `jellyNamed`, a table that contains an additional string-typed column.
 Some type systems might understand this program but not the next one.

+This example is testing whether the type system can iterate over column names when all columns have the same sort.

 ```lua
 > pHacking =